-September is Life Insurance Awareness Month, which is a great opportunity to talk about an uncomfortable topic.
 Most people associate life insurance as coverage for your friends and family in case there is a death.
 While this is a motivator, there are many more benefits to life insurance coverage.

 While it used to be the norm for most adults, especially parents, to have life insurance, a recent study shows that only 25% of millennial parents have this important policy.
 That statistic seems to contradict a population that is generally financially responsible, so we decided to talk to two millennials in the minority, who both have life insurance but don’t have children, to find out why they made this important decision.

 Despite working in insurance for nearly a decade, my knowledge of life insurance came exclusively from the commercials I saw while watching The Price Is Right on an occasional sick day.
 Last fall, a death in the family compelled me to learn more about life insurance and if I really needed it.
 Spoiler alert — there’s more to it than the commercials would lead you to believe, and I definitely needed it.